 This course will build on the concepts and principles learned in Surveying I with the study of horizontal and vertical curves, intersections, land partitioning, and earthworks.
 In addition, an industry-standard surveying software package will be utilized throughout this course.

 SUTN 2008 - Automated Drafting and Coordinate Geometry

 This course integrates basic concepts of AutoCAD drawing commands with a focus on Land Survey applications.
-This course will also introduce the learner to CG Survey version 7.
+This course will also introduce the learner to Carlson Survey.
 This program has become widely accepted by the surveying community in Canada and in the United States.
 Learners will draft and compile plans to the set of standards that have been set out in the Nova Scotia Land Surveyors Act and Regulations.